There never was a one-all silver bullet for looking after aquatic plants that thrive.

 This is all light that can be employed by plants for photosynthesis.

-That’s Photosynthetic Usable (or Utilizable) Radiation or you could say the quality of light per application.
+Photosynthetic Usable (or Utilizable) Radiation, measures the quality of light per application.
 PUR is unique for each aquatic plant species.

 PUR is good to have, but PAS is where it’s at.